screeps/screeps/README.md

   "screeps_mod": true
 }
 ```
-* Using the Steam Workshop (this is still under development).
+* Using the Steam Workshop.

 NPC bots
 --------